Brain Injury Symptoms and Diagnosis

 - Glasgow Coma Scale Test -- This test for possible brain injury symptoms evaluates how well an injured person follows simple directions in order to determine the severity of an injury.

 Treatment for brain injuries range from rest and over-the-counter pain medication to anti-seizure drugs and surgery, depending on the severity of the injury.
 Brain injuries may also require the injured person to go through rehabilitation programs, such as speech therapy and physical therapy, to regain their pre-injury functions.
+It is important to know that each situation is unique, and that the information in this article is not medical advice.
+If you think you may be dealing with a TBI, you should seek medical attention from a qualified medical professional.

 Know Your Rights

-If you believe you are suffering brain injury symptoms, have been diagnosed with a brain injury, or are concerned that you have been misdiagnosed by a doctor, you should seek the help of a qualified brain injury lawyer.
+If you believe you are suffering brain injury symptoms, have been diagnosed with a brain injury, or think you have been misdiagnosed by a doctor, you should seek the help of a qualified brain injury lawyer.
 A lawyer can also help you negotiate with an insurance company, file a worker's compensation claim, and apprise you of any other rights you may have.
 You shouldn't delay, as many states have statute of limitations laws limiting the time you have to file a lawsuit.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help